waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Current Puzzle: Trapped in Pokemon Mansion 1F East Wing**

 - **Observation:** I am trapped in the eastern section of Pokemon Mansion 1F.
 The gates at (25, 14) and (26, 14) closed behind me after I walked past a certain point, confirming a positional trigger.
 There are no visible switches or exits in this area.
-- **Hypothesis:** Based on a previously solved puzzle in this mansion, winning a wild Pokémon battle may reset the state of the positional trigger, reopening the gates at (25, 14) and (26, 14).
+- Hypothesis (Battle Reset): Based on a previously solved puzzle, winning a wild battle may reset the positional trigger for the gates at (25, 14) and (26, 14).
-- **Test (Attempt 5):** Pace in the available area to trigger a wild encounter.
-Win the battle.
-After the battle, check if the gates have opened.
-Still no encounters after many attempts.
-The hypothesis remains unverified.
+- Test (Attempt 6): Successfully triggered and won a wild battle.
+- Conclusion: Hypothesis DENIED.
+Winning the battle did NOT open the gates.
+The trigger mechanism is different.

+- **Current Hypothesis (Hidden Interaction):** There is an invisible, interactable object on a floor or wall tile that opens the gates.
+- **Test:** Systematically press 'A' (interact) on every tile in the room, starting with the floor.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.